curlymike/javatasks/README.md

 # javatasks

-This is a repo for my Java fiddelings.
+This is a repo for my Java experiments.